DrMarkusVoss/pumla/README.md

 relations.

-So the approach with `pumla` is to dock onto the success of PlantUML but to extend it in order to get rid of the "no re-usable model" drawback.
+So the approach with `pumla` is to dock onto the success of PlantUML but to extend it in order to get rid of the "no re-usable model" drawback (and some other smaller drawbacks and limitations).

 Therefore, in order to enable systematic re-use for architecture models with PlantUML, `pumla` is intended to be an extension around PlantUML to organize and enable this systematic re-use.

-### Use Cases & Principles
+### Goals, Use Cases & Principles
 - Architecture modelling of bigger software solutions using PlantUML
 - Have the same model elements in different diagrams as single source entities
 - Keep the architecture descriptions close to the Source Code --> Architecture as text
 - Allow modularity of the architecture elements and loose coupling --> no complicated include mechanisms with "paths" that then make refactoring hard --> architecture modelling files can be everywhere in the source tree and will be found.
+- enable better "bridging"/mixing of the dynamic and the static world, e.g. state or sequence diagrams with deployment diagrams.
-- Create an arc42 architecture documentation based on common PlantUML description patterns
+- Create an arc42 architecture documentation based on common PlantUML description patterns with almost no effort.

 ### Context Diagram
 Here's an overview of the idea.
 It's solution is in parts still